a1ex0304/Human-Computer-Interaction/README.md

 # How to Run the Game

-1. Download thie GitHub's Zip File and extract it all
+1. Download this GitHub's Zip File and extract it all

 2. Install IntelliJ (.exe Windows version)